 5. Assessing and reporting performance

 You may have a tendency to use supply chain management software solely for ordering and supplier performance purposes.
-However, procurement software has many other functionalities that can help you assess your supply chain and how you’re using your inventory within it.
+However, procurement software like Coupa’s solution has many other functionalities that can help you assess your supply chain and how you’re using your inventory within it.

 For example, you can use reports to assess how effectively your sales reps are using their budgeted allotments or if they’re falling behind in sales compared to previous months.
 You can also see if certain suppliers are taking longer than others to ship products, which could lead you to find new suppliers who will be more reliable.